ragempcommunity/ragemp-types/README.md

 }
 ```

-For those who didn't understand, I made a gamemode from which you can better orient yourself: [ragemp-typescript](https://github.com/LeonardSSH/ragemp-typescript) (not ready yet)
+For those who didn't understand, I made a gamemode from which you can better orient yourself: [ragemp-typescript](https://github.com/LeonardSSH/ragemp-typescript)

 ## 👨‍💻 Contributing